The Magic Hills

 Along the rolling hills of Tyrone, there is a small stretch of road, where things are not as they seem to be.
-Going up hill, a car rolls upwards of its own accord; going downhill, it first comes to a halt, and then begins to roll gently backwards.
+Going up the hill, a car rolls upwards of its own accord; going downhill, it first comes to a halt, and then begins to roll gently backward.
 They say It’s a Magic hill.

 What is the explanation of this strange phenomenon?
 It has been suggested that the natural structure of the roads in this district have something to do with the matter, but probably, as the locals will tell you the Magic Hill is certainly deceptive and is a very convincing optical illusion.
 Water which runs along the side of the road on a wet day appears to be running uphill.
 People will tell you, Magnetism is to blame for it, but there is a professional explanation for it;

 There are dozens of spots around the world where bizarre gravity-defying phenomena have been voluminously recorded.
 There are two other ‘Magic Hills ‘in the Province.
 One at Castle Robin, near Dunmurray in County Antrim and the other one lies in the very heart of the Mournes.
-Here ‘The Magic Hill ‘runs along the sloping side entrance to the Spelga Dam, near Hill town in County Down.
-The optical illusion explanation seems quite impossible here, because a side road branches off the main road at about one third of the height from the dam base.
+Here ‘The Magic Hill ‘runs along the sloping side entrance to the Spelga Dam, near Hilltown in County Down.
+The optical illusion explanation seems quite impossible here because a side road branches off the main road at about one-third of the height from the dam base.
 Here they call it ‘The Electric Brae’ and one local told me ‘it’s the only place on earth where water and other objects appear to roll uphill in defiance of the law of gravity’.

 I have been told of other Magnetic hills abroad.
-There is one 20 miles North of Rome where a quarter mile stretch of a country lane appears to have a gradient of about one in twelve, but to the amazement of many cars and even buses packed with tourists seem to have no trouble rolling up it.
+There is one 20 miles North of Rome where a quarter-mile stretch of a country lane appears to have a gradient of about one in twelve, but to the amazement of many cars and even buses packed with tourists seem to have no trouble rolling up it.
 There is another Magnetic Hill between Ballabeg and the Round Table on the Isle of Man.
-Here of course they will tell you it’s nothing to do with magnetism but to the Little People who come out, when you’re not looking and gently push your car uphill.
+Here, of course, they will tell you it’s nothing to do with magnetism but to the Little People who come out, when you’re not looking and gently push your car uphill.
 But by far the most famous and the best example of this optical illusion in the world is to be found 9 miles south of Ayr and 13 miles north of Girvan on the A719 coast road in Ayrshire, Scotland.
-Known throughout the world as THE ELECTRIC BRAE, This Quarter of mile stretch of road confuses motorists, cyclists and even pedestrians by appearing to run downhill when in fact it goes up.
+Known throughout the world as THE ELECTRIC BRAE, This Quarter of mile stretch of road confuses motorists, cyclists, and even pedestrians by appearing to run downhill when in fact it goes up.
 Many a driver has stopped there marveling at this most unusual phenomenon.